Rogan painting: History

 The process of applying this oil based paint to fabric began among the Hindu Khatris community in Gujarat.
-Although the name rogan (and some of the traditional designs) suggests an origin in Indian culture, there are no reliable historical records to prove this.
+Although the name rogan (and some of the traditional designs) suggests an origin in Indian culture, there are some reliable historical records to prove this.
 The word comes from the Sanskrit word "रङ्गन्" (rangan), which means "to add color" or "to dye".
 The Rogan Art lehenga is a traditional garment worn for Indian weddings and festivals, renowned for its intricate craftsmanship.

-Rogan painting was initially practiced in several locations in the Gujarat region like Ahmedabad, Deesa, Palanpur, Mahesana, Banaskantha and Patan.
+Rogan painting was initially practiced in several locations in the Gujarat region like Ahmadabad, Deesa, Palanpur, Mahesana, Banaskantha Kutch and Patan.
 The painted fabric was mostly purchased by women of the Hindu lower castes who wanted to decorate clothing for their weddings.
 It was therefore a seasonal art, with most of the work taking place during the months when most weddings take place.
 During the rest of the year, the artisans would switch to other forms of work, such as agriculture.

 With the rise of cheaper and machine-made textiles in the late 20th century, rogan-painted products became relatively more expensive, and many artists turned to other occupations.
 Rogan craft of the Kutch district has been awarded Geographical Indication status.